siddharth51292/pedigreeR/inst/examples/example1.md

 | 14	| 8| 13

-#### Section A : Scrambling the above pedigree and Rendering it Incomplete.
+#### Section A : Scrambling the above pedigree and rendering it incomplete.

 Here is some example code that :
 * Creates an incomplete version of the pedigree by omitting rows that correspond to four of the five 1st generation parents.